1995 Source Awards: Aftermath

 Despite attempts at rapprochement, the 1995 Source Awards set off a causal chain of hostile events.
-Only a month after the show, in September 1995, Knight's close friend, Jai "Big Jake" Robles, was shot dead at Dupri's birthday party as Robles was entering a limousine, with Knight accusing Combs of involvement in the shooting.
+A month after the show, in September 1995, Knight's close friend, Jai "Big Jake" Robles, was shot dead at Dupri's birthday party as Robles was entering a limousine, with Knight accusing Combs of involvement in the shooting.
 In October 1995, Tupac (released on bail) was known to have begun interacting with Biggie's estranged wife, Faith Evans.
 In December 1995, Biggie seemingly incited his followers to target Death Row's Tha Dogg Pound while the group was filming a music video in Brooklyn (and thus in East Coast territory), leading to shots being fired at the group's trailer.
-Tupac released a few diss tracks aimed in various ways at Bad Boy, most notably Hit 'Em Up in June 1996 targeted primarily at Biggie.
+Tupac released many diss tracks aimed in various ways at Bad Boy, most notably Hit 'Em Up in June 1996, targeted primarily at Biggie.
 Within two years of the 1995 Source Awards, both Tupac and Biggie had been murdered.